kajal129work-dev/Monday_coffee_sales_data_analytics/README.md

    How many people in each city are estimated to consume coffee, given that 25% of the population does?

 2. **Total Revenue from Coffee Sales**
-   What is the total revenue generated from coffee sales across all cities in the last quarter of 2023?
+   What is the total revenue generated from coffee sales across all cities in the third quarter of 2023?

 3. **Sales Count for Each Product**
    How many units of each coffee product have been sold?